Can retailers teach luxury brands how to describe products?

 However, all the brands mentioned in this blog have eCommerce enabled websites which is a step in the right direction in comparison to their more digitally backward counterparts such as Givenchy, Chanel and Celine who have yet to launch transactional websites and will be playing catch up to the more established brands and retailers.

-Here at Salmon, we work with a range of luxury retailers and brands, including Selfridges and Ted Baker.
+Here at Salmon, a Wunderman Commerce Company, we work with a range of luxury retailers and brands, including Selfridges and Ted Baker.